-One of the sectors which foster national My True Care development is education by ensuring the development of a functional human resource.
-The institution of strong educational structures leads to a society populated by enlightened people, who can cause positive economic progress and social transformation.
-A Positive social transformation and its associated economic growth are achieved as the people apply the skills they learned while they were in school.
-The acquisition of these skills is facilitated by one individual we all ‘teacher’.
-For this reason, nations seeking economic and social developments need not ignore teachers and their role in national development.
+One sector that fosters national My True Care development is education by ensuring a functional human resource.
+The institution of strong educational structures leads to a society populated by enlightened people who can cause positive economic progress and social transformation.
+Positive social change and its associated economic growth are achieved as the people apply the skills they learned in school.
+The acquisition of these skills is facilitated by one individual we all ‘teacher.’
+For this reason, nations seeking economic and social development need not ignore teachers and their role in national development.

 Teachers are the major factor that drives students’ achievements in learning.
-The performance of teachers generally determines, not only, the quality of education, but the general performance of the students they train.
-The teachers themselves, therefore, ought to get the best of education, so they can in turn help train students in the best of ways.
-It is known, that the quality of teachers and quality teaching are some of the most important factors that shape the learning and social and academic growth of students.
-Quality training will ensure, to a large extent, teachers are of very high quality, so as to be able to properly manage classrooms and facilitate learning.
-That is why teacher quality is still a matter of concern, even, in countries where students consistently obtain high scores in international exams, such as Trends in Mathematics and Science Study (TIMSS).
-In such countries, teacher education of prime importance because of the potential it has to cause positive students’ achievements.
+Teachers’ performance generally determines the quality of education and the general performance of the students they train.
+Therefore othe teachers ught to get the best education to help prepare students in the best ways.
+It is known that the quality of teachers and quality teaching are some of the most important factors that shape students learning and social and academic growth.
+Quality training will ensure that teachers are of very high quality and, to a large extent, manage classrooms to facilitate learning properly.
+Teacher quality is still a concern, even in countries where students consistently obtain high scores in international exams, such as Trends in Mathematics and Science Study (TIMSS).
+In such countries, teacher education is of prime importance because of its potential ias to cause positive student achievements.

-The structure of teacher education keeps changing in almost all countries in response to the quest of producing teachers who understand the current needs of students or just the demand for teachers.
-The changes are attempts to ensure that quality teachers are produced and sometimes just to ensure that classrooms are not free of teachers.
-In the U.S.A, how to promote high-quality teachers has been an issue of contention and, for the past decade or so, has been motivated, basically, through the methods prescribed by the No Child Left Behind Act (Accomplished California Teachers, 2015).
-Even in Japan and other Eastern countries where there are more teachers than needed, and structures have been instituted to ensure high-quality teachers are produced and employed, issues relating to the teacher and teaching quality are still of concern (Ogawa, Fujii & Ikuo, 2013).
+The structure of teacher education keeps changing in almost all countries in response to producing teachers who understand the current needs of students or just the demand for teachers.
+The changes are attempts to ensure quality teachers are paid and sometimes to ensure that teachers are not free.
+In the U.S.A., how to promote high-quality teachers has been an issue of contention and, for the past decade or so, has been motivated, basically, through the methods prescribed by the No Child Left Behind Act (Accomplished California Teachers, 2015).
+Even in Japan and other Eastern countries where more teachers are needed and structures have been instituted to ensure high-quality teachers are produced and employed, issues relating to the teacher and teaching quality are still of concern (Ogawa, Fujii & Ikuo, 2013).
 Teacher education is, therefore, no joke anywhere.
 This article is in two parts.
-It first discusses Ghana’s teacher education system and in the second part looks at some determinants of quality teaching.
+It first discusses Ghana’s teacher education system and, in the second part, looks at some determinants of quality teaching.

 RELATED ARTICLES :